remis-thoughts/blog/compile-to-asm/src/main/md/compile-to-asm.md

 Collections.sort(columns);
 ~~~~

-The first (and most important) set of unknowns are the _VarInRegAtInstr_ columns: which register each variable is in at each node in the control flow graph, assuming it's live.
+The first (and most important) set of dependent variables are the <tt>VarInRegAtInstr</tt> columns; these represent the variable <tt>v</tt> being in <tt>Register</tt> <tt>r</tt> at <tt>Instruction</tt> <tt>i</tt>, and so store the solution of the register assignment problem.
+We're phrasing this as an Integer programming problem, so the <tt>VarInRegAtInstr</tt> variables can only take integer values, and we'll add extra constaints to ensure the value is either zero or one.
+We can then intepret the zero or one values as a binary yes-or-no output.
+We'll use the <tt>needsAssigning</tt> method we defined earlier so we only have dependent variables for valid combinations - the fewer dependent variables our Integer Programming problem has the faster it will be to solve it.
+We'll define the <tt>addToObjective</tt>'s <tt>coefficient</tt> later as this is the main way we'll modify the problem to encode more domain knowledge.
+We want the optimal solution (the solution that minimises the objective function) to generate the most efficient solution, so we want to penalise register assignments that require expensive operations (like writing to the stack).

 ~~~~
 @Other Helpers@ +=
 static final class VarInRegAtInstr extends ColumnKey {
-  VarInRegAtInstr(int v, Register r, int n) { super(v, r, n); }
+  VarInRegAtInstr(int v, int i, Register r) { super(v, i, r); }
   void addToObjective(glp_prob allocation, int columnIndex, ControlFlowGraph cfg) {
     double coefficient = 0d;
     @Determine VarInRegAtInstr Coefficient@